Everything You Need to Know About Family-Based Treatment (FBT)

 FBT has three distinct phases:

 • Phase 1: Full parental control.
-Parents are fully in charge of meals helping their child to reestablish regular patterns of eating and interrupting eating disorder behaviors including purging and overexercising.
+Parents are fully in charge of meals, helping their child to reestablish regular patterns of eating and interrupting eating disorder behaviors, including purging and overexercising.
 If weight gain is needed, we set a goal of 1 to 2 pounds per week.
 Parents help their teens to reincorporate foods they have dropped from their repertoire.

 • Phase 2: A gradual return of control to the adolescent.
 This phase usually begins once most weight has been restored, when meals are going more smoothly, and when behaviors are mostly under control.
 We gradually give the teen more independence over their own eating in an age-appropriate manner.
-For instance, they may begin to have some meals or snacks independently from the parent.
+For instance, they may begin to have some meals or snacks independently from their parents.
 Families continue to focus on building flexibility in their teen’s eating.
 The teen begins to eat with different people and in different settings and incorporates all fear foods.
 This phase can be characterized by some backsliding and parents may have to reclaim control until the adolescent is fully ready; this is part of the process.

 • Phase 3: Establishing autonomy.
 Once the adolescent has resumed an age-appropriate level of independence and no longer exhibits eating disorder behaviors, treatment shifts in focus to helping them develop a healthy balanced life and catch up on other developmental issues.
 Other co-occurring mental health problems can be addressed.
 Relapse prevention is incorporated.